IOR Tutorial User Manual

 To continue

-Simply press the FINISH button to have the computer automatically execute the calculation.
+to have the computer automatically execute the next substep.
+To enter a number,

 The solution